Core Design System

 System architecture

-Tokens, accessibility, and brand alignment by default
+Tokens, accessibility, and brand alignment

 Getting Started section of the design system.
 Explains the core system's role and relationship to product teams' work.